SQream/sqream_docs/connecting_to_sqream/client_drivers/python/index.rst

 Connecting to SQream Using Python (pysqream)
 *************************

-The Pysqream connector supports Python version 3.9 and newer.
+The current Pysqream connector supports Python version 3.9 and newer.
 It includes a set of packages that allows Python programs to connect to SQream DB.
 The base ``pysqream`` package conforms to Python DB-API specifications `PEP-249 <https://www.python.org/dev/peps/pep-0249/>`_.

 ``pysqream`` is a pure Python connector that can be installed with ``pip`` on any operating system, including Linux, Windows, and macOS. ``pysqream-sqlalchemy`` is a SQLAlchemy dialect for ``pysqream``.